Editor's note: This post was originally published on January 6, 2014.

 There's no better time than the New Year to do a household Book Sweep!

-The holidays may have left your family in a haze of new toys, lots of clutter, and the need to start fresh.
-Let's at least start 2014 with a home library that works for your kids, and let's pass along reading material that may work better for friends and neighbors.
+The holidays may have left your family in a haze of new toys, lots of clutter, and the need for a start fresh.
+So what better way to begin 2017 than with a home library that works for your entire family, especially your kids.
+You can then pass along any reading material that may work better for friends and neighbors.

 A Book Sweep is simple: It's essentially "sweeping" clean the books in your house to make sure that what's there will work.
 We want the precious space on our bookshelves to be used wisely.
-We want the books to be what interests family members most.
+We want the books on them to be what interests you and your kids the most.

-And what we're not using or think we will use, it's best to give to others who will use them!
+And anything we're not using, or don't plan to, is best given to others who will use them!

 Here are the very simple steps to a book sweep: